Used Toyota Auris review

 All Auris Mk2s need to be serviced every 10,000 miles or 12 months.
 There are minor, intermediate and major schedules; or in Toyota speak it’s Intermediate, Full and Full+.
 For petrol and diesel versions, these are priced at £145, £205 and £275 respectively, while for Hybrids, the costs are pegged at £169, £219 and £279.

 All Auris engines are chain-driven, so there’s no cambelt to replace, but the brake fluid should be renewed every two years at a cost of £39.
 The coolant has to be changed every 10 years or 100,000 miles – expect to pay around £65 to have this work done.

-There have been two recalls affecting the Mk2 Auris so far.
+There have been a few recalls affecting the Mk2 Auris so far.
 The first was issued in January 2015 and was aimed at diesel cars built up to September 2013.
 These could suffer from oil collecting inside the turbocharger then getting into the cylinders and damaging the powerplant.

-The most recent recall was in August 2015.
+Another recall came in August 2015.
 Affecting Auris Hybrids manufactured between May 2013 and May 2014, the issue centred on the powertrain’s inverter overheating, leading to the car going into limp mode.

 The Auris came 45th in our Driver Power 2015 satisfaction survey, with lots of mid-range category rankings – like 46th for running costs and 49th for ease of driving.
 Reliability is the highlight (28th), while 136th for performance dragged the overall score down.
 It finished 64th for build quality and 77th for seat comfort.